suztomo/pubsub-sample-graal22.1-failure/README.md

 The dependency of this project is only gax-grpc.
 When I remove the dependency, the build passes.
 This means that some features or metadata configured  in gax-grpc artifact is not compatible with GraalVM 22.1.0's behavior.

+# Attempts I tried

+## Only com.google.api:gax

+It just worked.
+So no problem in `com.google.api:gax`